 - do they belong to a trade association

-- are their outlets smart and attractive or shabby and run down
+- are their premises smart and attractive

 - where are they located (in a shopping precinct? residential area? close to the town centre?)